-The Rogue Fitness Shorty Monster Bands (12″) are the best resistance bands for legs that I’ve tested.
-Mini band exercises, such as resistance band squats and resistance band deadlifts, are possible at resistance varying from 5lbs and up to 280lbs with a pair of these bands.
-And these mini resistance bands still pack down small enough to pack into carry on luggage for travel and provide great durability.
-Adding a carabiner to each band creates makeshift heavy resistance bands with handles and enabling a slew of high resistance band exercises for legs while traveling
+With these mini Monster Bands from Rogue Fitness resistance bands a and the addition of a cheap carabiner squats and resistance band deadlifts are possible at resistances from 5lbs up to 280lbs with a single pair of bands.
+Even better, these mini resistance bands pack down small enough to pack for travel or add to a minimalist home gym and provide great durability.
+Simply add a carabiner to each band and create makeshift heavy resistance bands with handles and enabling a slew of high resistance band exercises for legs while traveling or stuck at home.

-For most regular gym goers, athletes, Crossfitters, and anyone else who’s made a healthy habit of going to the gym, one of the biggest problems while traveling is getting in a good resistance training workout with an inadequate gym or no gym at all.
-A good suspension trainer takes care of upper body resistance exercise, but when it comes to lower body, how can you do deadlifts and squats while traveling and with resistance but without carrying hundreds of pounds of weights, or signing up for an overly priced gym in every city you visit?
+For most gym-goers, athletes, Crossfitters, and anyone else who’s made a healthy habit of going to the gym, the biggest problem while traveling is how to get in a good resistance training workout with an inadequate gym or no gym at all.
+A good suspension trainer (like the Pocket Monkii or this DIY gymnastics rings suspension trainer) takes care of upper body resistance exercises you need, but when it comes to lower body, how can you do deadlifts and squats while traveling and with resistance but without carrying hundreds of pounds of weights, or signing up for an overly priced gym in every city you visit?

 The answer is mini band exercises, done with a pair of short resistance bands, like the Rogue Fitness Shorty Monster Bands, and a little ingenuity.